GrimtailsProjects/GrimtailsProjects/content/about.md

 Let’s connect and share ideas!
 [Contact me](mailto:grimtailstuff@gmail.com)

-*The entire Hugo design, including all shortcodes, has been custom-built by me.
+*The entire Hugo design, including all shortcodes, has been custom-made by me based of the structure of m10c.
 If you discover any bugs or issues, feel free to report them via the provided email.*

 *Unless otherwise stated, all images, including the blog's logo, are either created by me or generated using AI (ChatGPT/DALL·E).
 This disclaimer applies to the entire blog.*